What are the advantages of credit unions?

 Credit unions don’t have customers, they have members

-The most obvious difference between a bank and a credit union is that credit unions answer to their members.
-They don’t answer to stockholders.
+The most obvious difference between a bank and a credit union is credit unions answer to their members, not stockholders.
 Your membership represents a share of ownership.

 Anyone who has an account at a credit union, whether it’s a car loan or checking, must be a member.
 Usually, membership is represented by a “share” in a savings account.
 For example, every member at Alliant has $5 in a savings account that represents their membership.